-PID Mode - The PID mode can be used only when keys are loaded using the Motorola KVL 3000 keyloader.
+PID Mode - The PID mode can be used only when keys are loaded using the Motorola KVL 3000 keyloader operating in ASN mode.
 When this mode is selected, keys are loaded directly into a PID of 0-15 that corresponds to the PID programmed for each channel (if applicable).
-A Keys Table is not programmed with this mode.
+The Keys Table in PC Configure is not programmed with this mode.

-SLN Mode - The SLN mode must be selected is either OTAR (Over-The-Air-Rekeying) or the EFJohnson System Management Assistant (PDA keyloader) is used.
+SLN Mode - The SLN mode must be selected when either OTAR (Over-The-Air-Rekeying) or the EFJohnson System Management Assistant (PDA keyloader) or the Motorola KVL 3000 keyloader operating in Astro 25 mode is used.
 It can also be used if OTAR is not used.
-With this mode, keys are loaded into a SLN (Storage Location Number), typically from 0-4095.
+With this mode, keys are loaded into a SLN (Storage Location

+Number), typically from 0-4095.
 A Keys Table must then be programmed to link channel PIDs to a specific SLN.

 The use of this type of indirect linking allows keysets and key IDs to be changed via OTAR while keeping the mapping from the channel or talk group the same.
-For example, as shown in Figure 11-1, PID 4 selects SLN 24 which selects key slot 24 in both keysets.
+For example, as shown in Figure 10.1, PID 4 selects SLN 24 which selects key slot 24 in both keysets.
 This slot contains Key ID 69 in Keyset 1 and Key ID 91 in Keyset 2.
 Only one keyset is active at a time.
+The actual key chosen between these two to transmit with will depend on which keyset is active, Keyset 1 or Keyset2.